lxsgdsgg/ksb-client-call/README.md

 # ksb-client-call

-for all ngtl members ：
+For all NGTL members：
-    How to invoke webservice through KSB
+    How to invoke webservice through KSB.
+                                   By xiao liu